jakimowb/enmapbox_testmigration2/doc/source/usr_section/usr_cookbook/usr_cookbook.rst

 Cookbook
 ########

 This section is a collection of 'recipes' for common tasks you can perform in the EnMAP-Box.
+Although sometimes the :ref:`testdataset <test_dataset>` is used for demonstration purposes, you can use your own datasets as well!

 .. todo::